OSGConnect/connectbook/start/software/containers-singularity.md

     $ sudo singularity build my-container.sif image.def

 Note that `sudo` here is currently required.

-Once the image is built, upload it to Stash and execute it as described in the [container guide][osg-containers].
+Once the image is built, you can upload it to Stash, test it on OSGConenct, and use it in your HTCondor jobs.
+This is all described in the [container guide][osg-containers].

 [osg-containers]: 12000024676